 Your body needs food for three reasons:

 - Food provides building materials for your body.
 Your body needs building materials so it can grow and repair itself.
-Specifically, it needs these materials to produce more cells and its components.

 - Food contains substances that help control body processes.
 Your body processes must be kept in balance for good health.